brusznicki/multi-user-blog/README.md

 2. Create your account
 3. From there create a post by clicking "new post" also found on the top right of the main page.
 4. Rejoice in the simple `mublog` greatness

+### Other stuff you should know

+1. The front end here is a bit of an afterthought.
+Most of the markup and styling is done with [Twitter Boostrap](http://www.getbootstrap.com)'s grid system and base styles.
+2. We chose the DB vs. NDB client library because that's what was used in the Udacity 253.
+[This page](https://cloud.google.com/appengine/docs/standard/python/ndb/db_to_ndb) would be helpful when converting to NDB.

 # Caveats